Healthy Breathing Habits Academy

 based on Buteyko Breathing principles

-Contact us to register now for classes in November and beyond.
+Contact us to register now for 2021 classes.

 Educate yourself about what healthy breathing looks like so you can assess your own condition.

 Find out how to measure your breathing stats so you can improve them.

 Get to know your own breathing pattern, so if it worsens and signals a health decline you will have an early-warning system and possibly be able to address oncoming discomfort or illness earlier.

 Build a foundation of healthy breathing habits, and gain the possibility to feel more energy and confidence.Understand when and why you might be breathing poorly and what you need to do to stop it.
 Wherever you are starting from now, you can increase your level of breathing fitness.

 Work toward breathing comfortably and well in all positions – sitting, standing, sleeping, speaking, eating, moving and exercising hard.

 Exercise without huffing and puffing.
 Exercise with ease!